Major Postgraduate

 2. Complete your Masters degree in 1.5 years by studying in intensive mode.

-3. Five-star rating and #1 in Western Australia for student support and teaching quality for postgraduate engineering and technology courses by the Good Universities Guide 2024.
+3. #1 university in Western Australia for overall educational experience for Engineering and Technology at postgraduate level by the Good Universities Guide 2026.*

 What you’ll learn